RubenDillon/tanzu/tap7/readme.md

 ```

-## Using KubeNEAT to generate a readable delivery file
+## Use KubeNEAT to generate a readable delivery file
 ```

 	1. Deploy KubeNEAT